solidi/writing/15-touch-typing-feels-good-but-isnt-for-me.md

 ### Looking at the Keys Inflates Numbers

-I had a tendency to look at the keyboard when my hands began to stray from the home keys.
+I had a tendency to look at the keyboard when my hands strayed from the home keys.
 Words that begin with B and G made me look as I typed.
 As noted above, it was either stop in motion to find the bumps then go for the key or look quick and readjust.
 Sometimes the latter felt faster.
 Let’s prove this.

 ![Planting my hands had a significant effect starting at sample 1,206.](images/15-10.png)